petervdn/webaudio-sequence-player/README.md

 - generate a song based on variables
 - drum/sample sequencer
 - adaptive game-music that can seamlessly transition based on gameplay

+This project is far from finished at the moment, feel free to help out!